Get the Best Battery for Your Motorcycle

 Car Batteries as Motorcycle Batteries

 There is a common question that comes up in the midst of any battery research.
 Can a car battery be used on a motorcycle?
 This question often comes up because batteries specifically designed for bikes, especially those designed for particular models, can get expensive.
-However, when you look at a powersport battery vs. car battery for a motorcycle, the winner is a no-brainer.
+For starters, most car batteries are considerably larger than motorcycle batteries, and therefore would never fit.
 While you can technically use a car battery for a motorcycle, as they are both 12 volts, the sizing, weight, amperage, and terminal configurations are likely going to be different, requiring significant modifications.
-Therefore, while a car battery can hypothetically be used for a motorcycle, you are better off getting a battery designed for your bike.

 The Best Battery All-Around